 One of the reasons to justify government intervention in the market for education, is that education generates positive externalities.25 This essentially means that investing in education yields both private and social returns.
-Private returns to education include higher wages and better employment prospects (as we discuss in our entry on Returns to Education).
+Private returns to education include higher wages and better employment prospects.
 Social return include pro-social behaviour (e.g. volunteering, political participation) and interpersonal trust.
 The following chart uses OECD results from the Survey of Adult Skills to show how self-reported trust in others correlates with educational attainment.
 More precisely, this chart plots the percentage-point difference in the likelihood of reporting to trust others, by education level of respondents.
 Those individuals with upper secondary or post-secondary non-tertiary education are taken as the reference group, so the percentage point difference is expressed in relation to this group.
 As we can see, in all countries those individuals with tertiary education were by far the group most likely to report trusting others.
 And in almost every country, those with post-secondary non-tertiary education were more likely to trust others than those with primary or lower secondary education.
-The OECD's report Education at a Glance (2015) provides similar descriptive evidence for other social outcomes.
+The OECD’s report Education at a Glance (2015) provides similar descriptive evidence for other social outcomes.
 The conclusion is that adults with higher qualifications are more likely to report desirable social outcomes, including good or excellent health, participation in volunteer activities, interpersonal trust, and political efficacy.
 And these results hold after controlling for literacy, gender, age and monthly earnings.